pawansharmaaaa/Lip_Wise/README.md

 <!-- ## **Introduction**

-LipWise is a powerful Lip-Syncing tool that leverages optimized inference for Wav2Lip, a cutting-edge deep learning model dedicated to generating lip-synced videos.
+Lip-Wise is a powerful Lip-Syncing tool that leverages optimized inference for Wav2Lip, a cutting-edge deep learning model dedicated to generating lip-synced videos.
 It functions by carefully processing an input audio clip alongside a reference video featuring a speaker.
 This process utilizes the advanced face restoration capabilities of state-of-the-art models like GFPGAN and CodeFormer.
 These sophisticated models seamlessly integrate the new audio with the lip movements of the reference video, resulting in a stunningly natural and realistic final output.

 * **Face Restoration Empowered by CodeFormer or GFPGAN:**
     * Streamlined inference through the elimination of redundant processes.